Dolph Camilli: Major league career

 Born and raised in San Francisco, California, Camilli attended Sacred Heart Cathedral Preparatory.
 He had an eight-year minor league career before making his major league debut with the Chicago Cubs at the end of the 1933 season.
 He was traded to the Phillies in June 1934, and in each year from 1935 to 1937 he hit 25 or more home runs, batting a career-high .339 and leading the National League in on-base percentage in the last season.
 But he also had a free-swinging style that led to numerous strikeouts; in his 1934 rookie season, he tied Hack Wilson's modern National League record of 94 strikeouts, and in 1935 he set a new league mark with 113.

 In March 1938, Camilli was traded to the Dodgers in a move that new general manager Larry MacPhail hoped would spark a change in the team's image from lovable losers to solid contenders.
 He drove in 100 or more runs in four of the next five seasons, being named an All-Star in 1939 and 1941 and becoming team captain.
 He also led the National League in walks in 1938 and 1939, but in the latter year became the first player to have three 100-strikeout seasons.
 In 1941, he again led the league with 115 strikeouts and also surpassed Rabbit Maranville's National League career record of 756.
-He also set career-highs in home runs (34) and runs batted in (120), leading the league in both categories.
+He also set career-highs in home runs (34) and runs batted in (120), leading the league in both categories and earning Most Valuable Player award.
 However, in the 1941 World Series, he batted just .167 with only 1 run batted in as the Dodgers lost to the New York Yankees in five games.